Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 required to be short-lived.
 If end-users enforce that all certificates are short-lived, and issuance is transparent, then revocation is provided by the transparency system as claimed.
-If certificates may be issued with longer lifespans, then a secondary revocation mechanism for these certificates is necessary.
+If certificates may be issued with longer lifespans, then a second revocation mechanism for these certificates is necessary.
 Considering solutions other than short-lived certificates, where the CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.